akatragjini/autocad-cross_sections/README.md

 ### Technical
 An AutoCAD drawing is a collection of objects (i.e. lines, polylines) stored in a proprietary file format.
-Each object (or entity) has a set of data associated with it.
-In order for this tool to work it must recognize the data for each entity it processes.
-AutoCAD contains a lot of different entities and not all of them are recognized by this tool.
-Some entities are collections of other entities.
-For example a polyline is a collection of lines.
+Each object has a set of data associated with it.

-The following is a list of entities that are NOT supported by this tool.
-Any entities that are not supported are moved to a special layer `_Secut-00-INVALID-OBJ` so that the user is made aware.
+In order for this tool to work it must recognize the object data.
+AutoCAD contains a number of different objects and not all are recognized.
+The following is a list of objects that are NOT recognized by this tool.
+Note that these are moved to a special layer `_Secut-00-INVALID-OBJ` so that the user is made aware of the problem.

 | Supported | Workaround |
 | --- | --- |